 With 2020 moving ahead at full speed, it’s anyone’s guess as to where business practices will be heading in the next decade.
 In 2010, companies were still adapting to the ever-evolving internet.
 Companies had only begun to figure out social media, (Instagram wasn’t even launched until late 2010!) and marketing was still largely seen on television and print media.

 At the turn of the decade, things have changed drastically.
 The companies that thrived through the decade are those who have adapted and embraced new business practices.
 Now that it’s a new year, it’s time to take a look at some of the business practices that are taking the lead in 2020, and how your business can prosper in a new decade.

 Maximize Efficiency in a Shared Workspace

-If the last ten years was the decade of startups, the 2020’s are shaping up to be the decade of shared work spaces.
+If the last ten years were the decade of startups, the 2020s are shaping up to be the decade of shared workspaces.
 The ebb and flow of startup needs are always changing, and coworking spaces are there to provide, whether catering to a fledgling business or one that’s already seen several years of success.

-This year (and those going forward,) you can expect to see more startups and enterprises breaking free of the traditional office for one more suiting as specific needs come and go.
+This year (and those going forward) you can expect to see more startups and enterprises breaking free of the traditional office for one that better suits their specific needs.

 Respect Remote Work

 Nowadays, it’s not surprising to see startups and even larger companies let workers take their duties home with them.
 This occasional break from the office offers employees more freedom.
 Working free from supervision allows employees to spend more time with their family, and take care of other obligations like appointments or run important errands.